-Here's another way of looking at the same event.
+Here's another way of looking at the same events.

-It's a chance to show how well you can use your professional skills.
+It's a chance to show how well you can adapt to challenges.

-Your future interview panel is likely to ask: 'Tell us about a time when you handled a challenging conversation' or 'Tell us about a time you gave excellent customer service/managed competing demands/worked well with others'.
+Your future interview panel is likely to ask: 'Tell us about a time when you faced a major challenge' or 'Tell us about a time you had to show that you could work independently/gave excellent customer service/managed competing demands'.
 You get the picture.

-It's called 'behavioural event interviewing' and it's based on the idea that past perfomance predicts future performance.
+It's called 'behavioural event interviewing' and it's based on the idea that past performance predicts future performance.
 It's very common.
 Flawed, but common.

 Behavioural event interviewing also tests a candidate's ability to remember relevant examples while stressed.
-Unless you prepare your stories to tell, your best responses may be in the car on the way home.
+Unless you record and prepare your stories, your best responses may be in the car on the way home.

 Work on your CV

 Take out your CV and add a table with two columns.
 On the left write the skills you have.
-On the right, provide the evidence - refer to the stories you can tell (in shortened form).
-Each time you have worked through a challenging event, make a note to keep with your CV.
-You won't show the interview panel your collection of notes, but you can go through them as part of your preparation.
+On the right, provide the evidence - refer to the stories you can tell (in headline form).

 When those interviewers ask, 'Tell us about a time you...', you'll be thinking to yourself, 'Thank you for asking'.
 It beats a long silence while you search your memory for something to fill it.